-Excused absences are scheduled in advance and leave the rest of the team enough time to shift the workload.
-Unexcused absences arrive without warning and leave teams in the weeds.
-Sick days and other unplanned absences will happen, but when it keeps happening, and for no excusable reason, leaders need to address it.
+Excused absences are scheduled in advance, giving the rest of the team enough time to shift the workload.
+Unexcused absences arrive without warning and can leave teams in the weeds.
+Sick days and other unplanned absences will happen, but when they keep happening and for no excusable reason, leaders need to address them.

-For example, according to HR Dive, "pandemic-related absences have cost employers more than \$78.4 billion - nearly \$1 billion each week."
+For example, according to HR Dive, absences related to COVID "cost employers more than \$78.4 billion - nearly \$1 billion each week."